egeoguzz/uk-grid-tft-forecasting/README.md

 1.  **Quantify Uncertainty:** Instead of single-point predictions, the model outputs prediction intervals (quantiles), allowing for better risk assessment in grid management.
 2.  **Explain Decisions:** The model leverages attention mechanisms to identify which variables (e.g., wind generation vs. time of day) are driving the forecast at any given step.

-> **Note regarding portfolio:** This repository represents my work in deep learning research and time-series analysis.
-For examples of my production-ready consumer software and mobile applications, please refer to my **App Store Portfolio**: [LINK_TO_YOUR_APPS]

 ## Methodology

 ### Data Pipeline